All Episodes

 Okay.

-Well, the New York Post reports that the Biden administration's move to protect customer deposits at the Silicon Valley Bank is rankling critics who call it a gift to wealthy democratic donors in the tech sector.
+Well, the New York Post reports that the Biden administration's move to protect customer deposits at the Silicon Valley Bank is rankling critics who call it a gift to wealthy Democratic donors in the tech sector.

 I call it Biden's billionaire bailout myself.

-Uh even as mom and pop investors are getting burned in this deal, quote, this is a bailout, and the account holders they bailed out are Democrats, according to one tech insider, quote, Silicon Valley Bank is the bank of Democrats.
+Even as mom and pop investors are getting burned in this deal, quote, this is a bailout, and the account holders they bailed out are Democrats, according to one tech insider.

 They're looking out for their own.